jlchn/install/elasticsearch/read-write-process.md

 - send shard level read requests to the selected copies.
 - combine the results and respond. in the case of get by ID look up, only one shard is relevant and this step can be skipped.

+# segment merge

+ merge many segment files to a larger one.

+ ## what does segment merge do?

+- create a new segment, this segment contains several existing old segments.
+- open this segment to make it visible for searches.
+- delete the old segments
+- the documents marked as `deleted` will be deleted directly in this action.

+ ## what do you need segment merge?

+- each segment should be open for search, when there are too many segments, there would be more opeing files which may reach the opening-file-limit(if you didn't set it to unlimited)
+- while searching a shard, ES will search all segments one by one(or with limited parallel). if there are too many segments, the search would be slow, especially when there are too many search actions queued.
+- reduce the size of cluster state information.
+- get more disk because the `deleted` documents will be physical deleted from disk.

+## side effect of segment merge

+- high IO while merging